-Even Steven installed a lock on the basement door last weekend to keep baby Simon from toppling down the stairs.
+Even Steven installed a lock on the basement door last weekend to keep kids from accidentally from toppling down the stairs.
 The door doesn’t always like to stay latched, so the lock should do the trick.

 Seeing it reminds me of when we were living at our last house.
 Our basement door had a deadbolt lock on it, and I used it religiously.
 Every single time I closed the basement door, I turned the deadbolt lock.

 And on more than one occasion (I refuse to say exactly how many times), I received an angry call on my cell phone.